JellyDream/tensorflow-sphereface/README.md

 #The operation of user-defined op(marginInnerProduct) is completely the same as it in the sphereface-caffe

-The toturial and training procedure will be completed as soon as possible
+The toturial and training procedure will be done as soon as possible